NAMGroup/MultiPDUsSelection/README.md

   numbers during the switch.
 - `switch_events_<STRATEGY>_TEST<N>.log` : timestamped switch events (round
-  start/stop markers) recording when the switch was issued and completed. log gives the command-level timing, and the ping log gives the actual outage seen by the application.
+  start/stop markers) recording when the switch was issued and completed.